Are energy prices going down?

 Over the next decade or two, UK companies will export more of their electricity to Europe, particularly as France’s government-owned nuclear capacity continues to decline.

-By the end of 2024, 31 of the country’s 56 nuclear power plants will have run for 40 years or more, and though France’s national safety authority has permitted its older reactors to run for at least 50 years, they’re already showing their age.
+31 of the country’s 56 nuclear power plants have now run for 40 years or more, and though France’s national safety authority has permitted its older reactors to run for at least 50 years, they’re already showing their age.

 The country’s 56 nuclear plants – of which only 46 are currently online – produced 23% less electricity in 2022 than in 2021.

-This represented a dramatic fall from 361TWh to 279TWh, and though France’s nuclear output bounced back to 320TWh in 2023, the downward trend is clear.
+This represented a dramatic fall from 361TWh to 279TWh, and though France’s nuclear output bounced back to 320TWh in 2023 and exceeded this figure in 2024, the overall downward trend is clear.

 EDF’s production levels are declining, and the high of 393TWh in 2018 is likely to be a distant dream in the near future.